Finnoy Travel - Travel Stories and Reviews

 Our Review Plan: The Lounge and the A350

-We were really lucky to know that our flight from London to Helsinki was operated by a new A350 plane.
+We were lucky to know that our flight from London to Helsinki was operated by a new A350 plane.
 Being fortunate for this reason, we decided to write a review of Finnair during the same trip.

 How to Find No1 Lounge at the Airport?